Top Animator, Murder Club Bestseller Author & Biggest Daytime DJ on Storytelling

 Uh, and if you're shocked you're shocked because of something someone did rather than something the author wrote.

-That's that's the way I always think about it.
+That's the way I always think about it.

 Absolutely get yourself out, out, out of the way of the book."